-Scientific literature refers to short rotation coppice (SRC) or short rotation plantations as a concept that can contribute to bioeconomy while providing benefits to farmers.
-However, several barriers have been identified preventing farmers from engagement in SRC.
-The aim of this study is to identify incentives and barriers impacting farmers' decision-making to engage in SRC on marginal lands in Western Slovakia.
-Marginal lands are considered for the following reasons: first, in Slovakia it is legal to establish short rotation coppice on marginal lands only; second, this project considers marginal lands since they are not productive for annual crop production and therefore do not stand in conflict with food security.
+Scientific literature refers to short rotation plantation as a concept that can contribute to bioeconomy while providing benefits to farmers.
+However, several barriers have been identified preventing farmers from engagement in short rotation plantation (SRP).
+The aim of this study is to identify incentives and barriers impacting farmers' decision-making to engage in SRP on marginal lands in Western Slovakia.
+Marginal lands are considered for the following reasons: first, in Slovakia it is legal to establish short rotation plantation on marginal lands only: second, this project considers marginal lands since they are not productive for annual crop production and therefore do not stand in conflict with food security.
 After conducting desk research, the qualitative stage of the research in the form of in-depth interviews took place.
-In total 19 farmers were interviewed.
-The pool of farmers included farmers actually engaged in short rotation coppice as well as farmers not engaged in it.
-The results of this task support WP1 Land Evaluation/Remediation and Farm Cooperation well as WP6 Dissemination, Exploitation and Communication.
+19 farmers were interviewed.
+The pool of farmers included farmers actually engaged in short rotation plantation as well as farmers not engaged in it.
+The study identified land fragmentation, landowner's consent, food versus fuel debate, long-term contracts, environmental costs and no present tradition of short rotation plantation to be the most prominent barriers.
+Economic benefits, environmental and societal benefits, and usefulness of SRP biomass play a role as incentives.
+Moreover, the study found several reasons overruling economic benefits as well.
+Notably, economic benefits alone are not enough for persuading all interviewed farmers to engage in SRP.
+Based on this study, policy makers should consider also other motivators than just the economic but also environmental and societal aspects.